kevinlimk/FoursquareTokyo/README.md

 Using Logistic Regression, a test accuracy of 86% is achieved.

-This project is divided among 4 Jupyter Notebooks:
+This project is organized into 4 Jupyter Notebooks:

 * [01_datawrangling.ipynb](https://github.com/kevinlimk/FoursquareTokyo/blob/master/01_datawrangling.ipynb) - Data cleaning to introduce datetime index and encode venue as a numeric feature.
 * [02_eda.ipynb](https://github.com/kevinlimk/FoursquareTokyo/blob/master/02_eda.ipynb) - Exploratory data analysis to examine the temporal and spatial patterns of check-ins among all users and for specific users.